 Although there are beautiful beaches everywhere in Costa Rica, there is one particularly beach in Guanacaste that is extremely popular, Playa San Juanillo.
 This dreamy beach has white sand, clear turquoise water and an amazing view point.
 Additionally, it’s a less touristic beach in a very small town in a rural area so it’s perfect to see a more local area of Guanacaste.

 So if you’re a beach lover who isn’t quite into beach bumming with large crowds and want to experience a Costa Rica less populated, here is one beach you have to put on your list, Playa San Juanillo.
 It’s one of our favorite local beaches!

 San Juanillo beach is in the Guanacaste province, a 2 hour drive from Liberia Airport.
 It is 97 kilometers (61 miles) from Liberia Airport.

 Getting to San Juanillo Beach

 It is highly recommended to have a high car to get to San Juanillo beach.
-There is a long part of Route 160 where it is unpaved, a bit hilly and has big pot holes.
-It will be much more comfortable and safe in a high car or 4wd/4×4, especially in rainy season.
+There is a long part of Route 160 where it is unpaved, hilly and has big pot holes.
+It will be much more comfortable and safe in a high car or 4wd/4×4.